Sony A6700 Review & Initial Thoughts

 Updated Autofocus

 The most exciting upgrade found in the Sony A6700 is the new and improved autofocus system.
 With a dedicated AI autofocus processor, the Sony A6700 has the same incredible AI-based AF system as the Sony A7R V. Although the autofocus in Sony's A6000 has always been great, the A6700 takes autofocus a noticeable step further.
 In our underwater tests of the Sony A7R V, we noticed that the camera did an unprecedented job of sticking the autofocus point on our subject and tracking it throughout the whole interaction.
 While animal eye AF in the camera is not updated for fish, it can still work well underwater.
-We also saw some metabones and MC-11 adapted Canon lenses improve in autofocus performance drastically with the A7R V - making them useable for underwater photography.
+I was able to get the A6700 to find fish eyes and lock onto them about 60% of the time that I was using the macro lens when photographing small fish, like sculpin.

 Our favorite quality of Sony cameras is the fact that Sony does not hold back cutting edge technology from their more affordable models.
-Although we still need to take the A6700 diving, it's safe to say that the camera will have one of the top autofocus systems on the market.
+It's safe to say the the A6700's performance reflects this and this is the best focusing Sony A6000 series camera we have shot.

 Incredible Video Features